Mazda CX-5

-The Mazda CX-5 is a compact crossover SUV produced by Mazda since 2012.
+The Mazda CX-5 is a compact crossover SUV, produced by Mazda since 2012.
 A successor to both the Tribute and the slightly larger CX-7, it is Mazda's first model to feature the "Kodo" design language and the first model to be fully developed with a range of technologies branded as Skyactiv, including a rigid, lightweight platform combined with a series of engines and transmissions to reduce emissions and fuel consumption.
+The car was first revealed in 2011.

 Since 2019, the CX-5 is positioned above the smaller CX-30.
 As of 2022, depending on the region, the CX-5 is positioned right below the larger CX-50, CX-60 or the CX-8 within Mazda's crossover SUV line-up.